Samer-Alnajjar/City-Explorer/README.md

 01-01-2001 4:59pm - Application now has a fully-functional express server, with a GET route for the location resource.
 -->

+- 2/21/2021 3:15 Pm - Application now has function to request a city and it will get the longitude and latitude for that location

 ## Credits and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->